-A student whose cumulative average is below B (3.0) after taking 9 credits within their degree program will be sent appropriate warning notices to alert them to their low grade average.
-For academic eligibility, if a course is repeated the initial grade is not included in the calculation.
-However, all grades are included in the cumulative grade point average.
+A student whose cumulative average is below B (3.0) after taking 9 credits within his/her degree program will be sent appropriate warning notices to alert him/her to the low grade average.
+If a course is repeated, the grade point average will be recalculated based on the new grade for eligibility to proceed through the program of study.
+All grades, including the initial grade for the repeated course, will remain on the transcript and will be included in the cumulative grade point average.
+A cumulative grade point average of 3.0 is required within the program of study for graduation.